Pet Sounds: Side two

+The second instrumental track "Pet Sounds" was recorded early in the sessions.
+It contains a prominent bass descent from B♭ to F (through A♭, G, and G♭), which served as a motivic element and inspiration for subsequent tracks.
+Lambert interprets the track as a "musical synopsis" of the album's key themes and a reflective pause for the narrator following the emotional climax of "Here Today".
+The instrumental was originally titled "Run James Run" and written as a possible theme song for the James Bond film franchise; Wilson recalled, "It was supposed to be a James Bond-theme type of song.
+We were gonna try to get it to the James Bond people.
+But we thought it would never happen, so we put it on the album."
+For percussion, drummer Ritchie Frost tapped two empty Coca-Cola cans.

 "Caroline, No" grapples with lost innocence.
-Asher conceived the title as "Carol, I Know", which Wilson misheard as "Caroline, No"—a revision Asher deemed more impactful.
-Wilson considered the song "probably the best I've ever written", framing it as a melancholic reflection on irretrievable love.
-The track opens with the sound of a struck Sparkletts water cooler jug and concludes with a fade-out featuring Wilson's dogs barking alongside sounds of passing trains sampled from the 1963 sound effects album Mister D's Machine.
+Wilson named the song as likely his best and described it as a melancholic reflection on irretrievable love.
+The album version of the track concludes with a fade-out consisting of Wilson's dogs barking alongside sounds of passing trains from a Capitol sound effects album.

 Leftover tracks and outtakes

-"The Little Girl I Once Knew", which may be considered part of the Pet Sounds sessions, was not included on the album.
+"The Little Girl I Once Knew", which was recorded during the album's recording period, was initially released in November 1965 as a single.
 Writer Neal Umphred speculated that the song might have been considered for the LP and would have probably been included had the single been more commercially successful.

-On October 15, 1965, Wilson recorded an instrumental titled "Three Blind Mice" with a 43-piece orchestra; the piece was unrelated to the nursery rhyme of the same name and later debuted on the Beach Boys' 2011 compilation The Smile Sessions.
-That day, he also recorded instrumental renditions of "How Deep Is the Ocean?" and "Stella by Starlight".
-Leaf states the latter song was reportedly a coincidence, as it was a favorite of Asher.
+On October 15, 1965, Wilson recorded an instrumental titled "Three Blind Mice" with a 43-piece orchestra; unrelated to the nursery rhyme of the same name, it later debuted on the Beach Boys' 2011 compilation The Smile Sessions.
+The same day, he also recorded instrumental renditions of "How Deep Is the Ocean?" and "Stella by Starlight".
 Biographer Mark Dillon surmised these recordings were experimental exercises in capturing orchestral sounds, possibly preparing for the string ensemble used in "Don't Talk (Put Your Head on My Shoulder)", and likely never intended for release.
 Another instrumental, "Trombone Dixie", was recorded on November 1.
-According to Wilson, "I was just foolin' around one day, fuckin' around with the musicians, and I took that arrangement out of my briefcase and we did it in 20 minutes.
-It was nothing, there was really nothing in it."
-It was released as a bonus track on the album's 1990 CD reissue.
+Wilson dismissed it a quick arrangement made while "fuckin' around with the musicians".
+It was released as a bonus track on the 1990 reissue.

 During late 1965, portions of the Pet Sounds sessions were dedicated to experimental endeavors, including an extended a cappella rendition of "Row, Row, Row Your Boat" that highlighted its round structure.
-Granata described the track as "very low-key and relatively simple", praising its "effectively lavish layer of recorded vocal harmonies".
 As part of his experiments, Wilson recorded humorous skits and sound effects for a proposed psychedelic comedy album.
 At least two of these sketches—"Dick" and "Fuzz"—survive, featuring Wilson, a woman named Carol, and the Honeys.
-The recordings remain officially unreleased.
-(Note: In "Dick", Carol asks Wilson, "What's long and thin and full of skin and heaven knows how many holes it's been in?", then responds to Wilson's guess ("Dick?") with, "No, a worm", followed by both individuals bursting into forced laughter.
-Wilson requested six retakes.)
+These remain officially unreleased.